plantingspace/plantingspace.github.io/broadleaf.md

 ---
 title: Broadleaf
 description: Broadleaf fundamentally reimagines how people work together towards achieving a goal.
-It is a standard, built from first principles, that describes values and provides concrete specifications and tools for organizing a project effectively.
+It is a standard, built from first principles, that describes values, provides concrete specifications, and the tools for organizing a project effectively.
 ---

 # About